Thiruvilwamala: Temples

-Thiruviwamala has many other ancient temples and more than four Shiva temples.
-Ivor Madom, the Krishna temple, has ceremonies performed in order to ensure peace after death.
+Thiruvilwamala has many other ancient temples and more than four Shiva destination.
+Ivor Madom, the Krishna temple, has ceremonies performed in order to ensure peace after death.It is a contains a crematorium.
 Other significant temple is Kayarampara Parakottu Kavu Devi temple.
+The word 'Parakottu' refers to its position on the rocky topography.
+It is located close to the Vilvadhrinatha temple.
+There is also a Sai Baba temple nearby.

 Caves

 Punarjani Guha (cave) is another major attraction in Thiruvilwamala, which is situated between the Vilwamala and the Bhoothamala towards the east of the Vilwadrinatha temple.
 It is a natural tunnel in the rocky hill.
 There is a belief that all the sins will be washed away if a person cross the cave from one end to the other and the person will be free from further births.
 Crossing the cave is difficult as one have to crawl through narrow sections to reach the other end.
 This ritual is known as 'Punarjani noozhal'.
 Only men are allowed to perform this ritual.
 This cave will be open to the public only on the Ekadasi day and hundreds of people participate in this ritual each year.